Frequently Asked Questions (FAQs)

 How do I file a grievance against an attorney?

 Once you have decided that you want to file a complaint you will need to do that with the North Carolina State Bar.
 You will need to fill out a State Bar complaint form or send them a letter describing the problem.
 You can get a complaint form by clicking here or by calling their office at 919-828-4620.
-They can also send you a brochure describing the grievance process.
 Your grievance may be referred back to the Tenth Judicial District Grievance Committee for investigating.
 For more information on the grievance process visit the N.C.
 State Bar website.

 What do I do if I have a fee dispute that involves an attorney?